 A heart attack (also called a myocardial infarction) is a medical emergency, requiring immediate medical attention.
-A heart attack occurs when an artery supplying blood to the heart is blocked, usually by a blood clot.
-Without blood flow, the heart muscle is starved of oxygen tissue loses oxygen and dies.
+A heart attack occurs when an artery supplying blood to the heart is blocked.
+Without blood flow, the heart muscle is starved of oxygen and the tissue loses oxygen and dies.
 The damage worsens the longer the artery stays blocked.

 An angina attack is not a heart attack.
 In angina, the heart does not get enough oxygen for a short time.
 The pain or discomfort – in the chest, arms, shoulders, back, neck or jaw – often goes away with rest or nitroglycerin.
 Angina does not usually cause lasting damage to the heart.